OPS-E2E-PPE/VBA-Docs/api/PowerPoint.Chart.ChartType.md

+> [!NOTE]
- **Note**  Although the following code applies to Microsoft Word, you can readily modify it to apply to PowerPoint.
+> Although the following code applies to Microsoft Word, you can readily modify it to apply to PowerPoint.

-The following example sets the bubble size in chart group one to 200% of the default size if the chart is a 2-D bubble chart.
+The following example sets the bubble size in chart group one to 200% of the default size if the chart is a 2D bubble chart.